ggcrunchy/ggcrunchy.github.com/_posts/2013-09-29-game-off-project-from-2012.md

 [Abbigale and the Monster](http://gamejolt.com/games/puzzle/abbigale-and-the-monster/13374)

-&lowast; - My intent, however, is for future code to use submodules, which will see much of this migrated out: Corona-specific portions into
+&lowast; - My intent, however, is for future code to use submodules, which will see much of this migrated out. **UPDATE** This is mostly done.
-[CrownJewels](https://github.com/ggcrunchy/CrownJewels) (pending), more general material into [Tektite](https://github.com/ggcrunchy/Tektite) (mostly done).